TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 from the incoming data.
 This operation will be described in detail in the section "Argument mapping" later on.
 Now the main step for us is as
 follows: The created objects are to be validated.
 That is the invariants must be checked.
-If all arguments are successfully validated the requested action of the extension is called and it can continue processing the given objects.
-For example give it to the view for displaying.
+If all arguments are successfully validated, the requested action of the extension is called and it can continue processing the given objects.
+For example, it might give it to the view for displaying.

 .. tip::